camunda/camunda/docs/src/java-client/logging.md

 # Logging

 The client uses SLF4J for logging.
-It logs useful things like exception stack traces when a task handler fails execution.
+It logs useful things, such as exception stack traces when a task handler fails execution.
 Using SLF4J, any SLF4J implementation can be used.
 The following uses Log4J 2.

 ## Maven dependencies